michalkotlinski/www/md/faq_ru.md

 ### Will the presale accept Bitcoin, Doge, etc.?

-Yes, we have partnered with Shapeshift so that the Slock token presale will accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Doge, Maidsafe, StorjcoinX, Bitshares, BitUSD, Nxt, Dash, Clams and many, many others.
+Yes, we have partnered with Shapeshift so that the DAO token presale will accept most cryptocurrencies in existence, including Ether, Bitcoin, Litecoin, Doge, Maidsafe, StorjcoinX, Bitshares, BitUSD, Nxt, Dash, Clams and many, many others.

-### Will the Slock token presale accept FIAT currencies?
+### Will the DAO token presale accept FIAT currencies?

 Not directly.
 In order to take part, you must use a cryptocurrency.
 To exchange FIAT for cryptocurrencies you could use an exchange such as [Kraken](https://kraken.com).